stephenfrench9/pytest/README.md

 exit()
 ```

-Maybe all Django models do this automatically; it is a default of the model to look at the most recent primary key
-when saving a new object.
-It seems like the pk is assigned at save.
+Django assigns a pk at save.

-But, What if you want to make a bunch of default users in a row?
+What if you want to make a bunch of default users in a row?
 ```
 rm mysite/db.sqlite3
 python mysite/manage.py migrate